Cosets of affine vertex algebras inside larger structures: Some examples

 This example is called the Kazama-Suzuki coset \cite{KS} of complex projective space in the physics literature.
 It is conjectured \cite{I} to be a super $\cW$-algebra of $\gs\gl(n+1|n)$ corresponding to the principal nilpotent embedding of $\gs\gl_2$.
 In Section \ref{sect:simplecoset}, we will explicitly determine the set of nongeneric values of $k$ in the case $n=1$.
-As a consequence, we will describe $\text{Com}(\cH(1), L_k(\gs\gl_2) \otimes \cE(1))$ for all positive integers $k$, and prove its rationality. \end{example}
+As a consequence, we will describe $\text{Com}(\cH(1), L^k(\gs\gl_2) \otimes \cE(1))$ for all admissible levels $k$, and prove its rationality. \end{example}